Car Brands and the Companies they Belong to

 Tata Motors

-Tata Motors Limited – the automotive division of the “father of Indian industry” Tata Group.
-It started with the production of locomotives, then moved to commercial transport, and later released its first passenger car.
+Tata Motors Limited is the automobile division of the ‘father of Indian industry’ Tata Group.
+It started by manufacturing locomotives, then shifted to commercial vehicles, and later produced its first passenger car.
 In 2004, the company acquired the Daewoo Commercial Vehicles brand and turned it into Tata Daewoo.
 The next major acquisition was Land Rover and Jaguar Cars.
-They were transferred to Tata Motors in 2008.
+These were transferred to Tata Motors in 2008.

-• Tata Daewoo – a South Korean truck brand.
+• Tata Daewoo is a South Korean brand of trucks.

-• Tata – a car brand produced as part of a joint venture with Stellantis.
+• Tata – a brand of passenger cars manufactured under a joint venture with Stellantis.

-• Jaguar – luxury cars from the United Kingdom.
-Tata Motors plans to make them all electric.
+• Jaguar – luxury cars from the UK.
+Tata Motors plans to make them all-electric.

-• Land Rover – a brand of all-wheel drives off-road vehicles.
+• Land Rover – a brand of four-wheel drive SUVs.

 Honda Motor Company